Skip to main content

 What it does

-The HTTP Request action makes an outbound HTTP call to any external endpoint.
-Use it to push data from Flowla into a system that doesn’t have a native integration β€” or to trigger a process in an external tool based on something that happened inside Flowla.
-This action can follow any trigger in Flowla β€” not just a Webhook.
+The HTTP Request action sends data from Flowla to any external tool or service.
+Use it to push information out of Flowla into a system that doesn’t have a native integration.
+This action can follow any trigger in Flowla β€” not just a webhook.

-Setting it up
+How to set it up

 MethodPOST, PATCH, PUT, or GET

-URLThe endpoint to call β€” can include {{variables}}
+URLThe endpoint to send data to β€” can include {{variables}}

-HeadersAuthentication and content type headers
+HeadersAuthentication details and content type

-BodyJSON payload β€” use {{variables}} from earlier steps
+BodyThe data to send β€” use {{variables}} from earlier steps

 https://api.yourcompany.com/events/room-viewed